Swaminarayan Akshardham (Delhi): Additional features

-Yogi Hraday Kamal

-A sunken gardinene, shaped like a lotus when viewed from above, features large stones engraved with quotes from world luminaries ranging from Shakespeare and Martin Luther King Jr. to Swami Vivekananda and Swaminarayan.

-Nilkanth Abhishek
+Nilkanth Abhisheka

-Devotees offer abhishek, a ritual of pouring water on to the murti of Nilkanth Varni, and express their reverence and prayers for spiritual upliftment and fulfilment of wishes.
+Nilkanth Abisheka is a ritual whereby devotees offer abhisheka, a ritual of pouring water on to the murti of Nilkanth Varni, while offering their prayers and reverence spiritual upliftment and fulfilment of wishes.

 Narayan Sarovar

 The Narayan Sarovar is a lake that surrounds the main monument.
-The lake contains holy waters from 151 rivers and lakes that are believed to have been sanctified by Swaminarayan, including Mansarovar.
-Surrounding the Narayan Sarovar are 108 gaumukhs, symbolising Janmangal Namavali or the 108 names for god, from which holy water issues forth.
+The lake contains water collected from 151 rivers and lakes that are believed to have been sanctified by Swaminarayan, including Lake Mansarovar.
+Surrounding the Narayan Sarovar are 108 gaumukhs, representing the 108 names for god or Janmangal Namavali, from which water flows.

 Premvati Ahargruh

-The Premvati Ahargruh/the Premvati Food Court is a vegetarian restaurant modelled on the Ajanta and Ellora caves in Maharashtra, India and an Ayurvedic bazaar.
-The restaurant caters a variety of traditional dishes.
+The Premvati Ahargruh or the Premvati Food Court is a vegetarian restaurant.
+Its architectural design is inspired by the Ajanta and Ellora caves in Maharashtra and an Ayurvedic bazaar.

 AARSH Centre

-The Akshardham Centre for Applied Research in Social Harmony or the AARSH Centre is a centre within the complex that applies research of social harmony and related topics.
+The Akshardham Centre for Applied Research in Social Harmony (AARSH) is a research centre within the complex.
+It supports the research of social harmony and related topics.
 Scholars and students may conduct practical research through AARSH.
 Researchers have the ability to carry out their research projects and affiliate their papers with AARSH.
 Studies on education, medicare, tribal and rural welfare, ecology, and culture are conducted within the centre.